Falcion/Patternugit/README.md

 2. Now, you can continue to work on your project with this template's data in it.

-> Before preparing to work on the projects that you prepared, initialize entire repository via initialize and prepare commandlets of NPM (through either bash or powershell):
+> Before preparing to work on the projects that you prepared, initialize entire repository via initialize and prepare commandlets of npm (through either bash or powershell):

 <br/>